CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/modding-guides/vehicles/windows-and-doors-opening-+-mountedweapons-clue.md

 (I will probably try to add more info about weapons if I have time to explore this)
 {% endhint %}

+Mounted weapons' locations are determined by the .ent file of the vehicle, and generally are identical to the base car .ent being used for the custom mesh.
+This can result in misplacement of the weapon _emitters_ - the parts which actually shoot a bullet/missile - and requires some work to change.
+In WolvenKit, open the .ent file directly.
+In the file editor, expand `RDTDataViewModel\components\vehicle_slots\slots` and scroll down, looking for the following entries, usually at the end:

+* `VehiclePowerWeaponLeftSlotA`
+* `VehiclePowerWeaponRightSlotA`
+* `VehiclePowerWeaponLeftSlotB`
+* `VehiclePowerWeaponRightSlotB`
+* `VehiclePowerWeaponLeftSlotC`
+* `VehiclePowerWeaponRightSlotC`
+* `VehicleMissileLauncherA`
+* `VehicleMissileLauncherB`
+* `VehicleMissileLauncherC`

+In these records, slots can be assigned to specific bones in the rig, or have their position and rotation adjusted.

 ###

 ### Finding the string